Foraminal narrowing overview

-Foraminal narrowing, or foraminal stenosis, is a condition of the spine that can cause pain and other symptoms resulting from spinal nerve compression.
-At every level of the spine, a pair of nerve roots exit the spinal cord through small openings called foramina (singular: foramen).
-Narrowing, or stenosis, occurs when the space available for the nerve roots to pass is reduced.
-While narrowing of the foraminal canals does not necessarily produce symptoms, if a nerve root is irritated or compressed, it can cause pain that radiates along the length of the nerve, as well as tingling, numbness, or weakness within the muscle group innervated by the affected nerve.
+Foraminal narrowing, or foraminal stenosis, is a condition of the spine that can cause pain and other symptoms resulting from spinal nerve root compression.
+At every level of the spine, a pair of nerve roots runs through the spinal column via small openings called foramina (singular: foramen).
+When narrowing, or stenosis, occurs in the foramina, the space available for the nerve roots to pass is reduced.
+While narrowing of the foraminal canals does not necessarily elicit symptoms, if a nerve root is irritated or compressed, it can cause pain that radiates along the length of the nerve, as well as tingling, numbness or weakness within the muscle group innervated by the affected nerve.

 - Bulging disc — a portion of the outer disc wall can protrude into foraminal space.